kennethhenry21/kennethhenry21/README.md

 - 👋 Hi, I’m @kennethhenry21
 - 👀 I’m interested in Medicine and Programming
 - 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on "Python para Médicos"
+- 💞️ I’m looking to collaborate on "BIOPYTHON"
 - 📫 How to reach me negrik21@aim.com

 <!---